d893a/localscore-insights/README.md

 In the CPU-only case, the prompt processing throughput is uniformly around 30–40 tokens/s.
 The time to get the first token depends on the length of the input, ranging from 670 ms to 52.12 seconds.
 Again, the notable exception is the (pp4096+tg256) case, which takes 120.12 seconds to produce the first token.
 The CPU-only method takes 8–12 times more time to generate the first token (with the exception of pp4096+tg256, which takes 2.5 times as long).

 The situation is reversed for token generation.
-The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 faster than the GPU+CPU method.
+The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 times faster than the GPU+CPU method.

 The slow token generation of the GPU+CPU method may be attributed to the extra time needed to move the model weights from the system RAM into the VRAM again and again for each generated token.
 For prompt processing, the required time is determined by the size of the input prompt and dominated by the available computational power rather than the memory bandwidth.

-In conclusion, a GPU with even a small amount of VRAM can contribute positively to the overall system performance.
+In conclusion, a GPU with even a small amount of VRAM can contribute positively to overall system performance.

 ## Price of the hardware